Bake Off: The Professionals: Series 5

 Bake Off: The Professionals returned for a fifth series on 25 May 2020 with 12 teams of pastry chefs.
 The competition for 2020 was won by Laurian Veaudor and Thibault Courtoisier from Cocorico Patisserie, in Cardiff, beating Domenico and Alessandra from Park Plaza Westminster Bridge and Clanny and Ryan from The Ivy.

 Series 6

 The show returned on 25 May 2021 with 12 teams of pastry chefs with the same presenters and judges.
 Cardiff produced a second consecutive win as Michael Coggan and Andrew Minto from Gin & Bake took the silver platter, beating Julien Plumart from Brighton and The Lanesborough from London.

 Series 7

-The 7th series premiered on 24 May 2022 with 12 pairs of pastry chefs, the same judges and Stacey Solomon replacing Tom Allen.
-The competition was won by London-based French pastry chefs, Nathan Rave and Kevin Marmion, with I Shan and Jojo from Hotel Café Royal and Jemima and Zack from Puddles Bespoke Patisserie taking 2nd place.
+The seventh series premiered on 24 May 2022 with 12 pairs of pastry chefs, the same judges and Stacey Solomon replacing Tom Allen.
+The competition was won by London-based French pastry chefs Nathan Rave and Kevin Marmion, with I Shan and Jojo from Hotel Café Royal and Jemima and Zack from Puddles Bespoke Patisserie taking second place.

+Series 8

+The eighth series premiered on 4 July 2023 with 11 pairs of pastry chefs.
+Ellie Taylor replaced Stacey Solomon as new co-host.
+The competition was won by the London-based Landmark team: Italian pastry chef Mauro Di Lieto and his teammate Daniel Schevenels from Belgium.

+Series 9

+The ninth series premiered on 10 June 2024 with 12 pairs of pastry chefs with the same presenters and judges.
+The competition was won by London-based Tanuj and Narayan from the InterContinental London – The O2.
+Gerol and Michael from The Royal Air Force Club and Bharat and John from Soko Patisserie were runners-up.

+Series 10

+The tenth series premiered on 27 May 2025 with 12 pairs of pastry chefs with the same presenters and judges.
+The competition was won by London-based Darian and Yadira from The Ned.
+Ericsson and Jamie from the catering company Vacherin and Saskia and Ashik from the Hyatt Regency London – The Churchill were runners-up.